Strega Nona

-Strega Nona is a children's picturebook written and illustrated by Tomie dePaola.
+Strega Nona is a children's picture book written and illustrated by Tomie dePaola.
 If considered as a folktale, the story is Aarne-Thompson type 565, the Magic Mill.
-It concerns Strega Nona ("Grandma Witch" in Italian, though it is actually spelled as nonna) and her helper, Big Anthony.
-Big Anthony causes the title character's magic pasta pot to create so much pasta that it nearly floods and buries a town.
-The book, which is likely dePaola's best-known work, was published in 1975 and won a Caldecott Honor in 1976.
+It concerns Strega Nona and her helper, Big Anthony.
+The name "Strega Nona" resembles the Italian phrase for "Grandma Witch", though the accurate Italian rendering would be "Nonna Strega", with the words reversed and "Nonna" spelled with a double "n".
+However, while in standard Italian the word "nona" (with a single "n") would mean "ninth", it is also a common dialectal form for grandma, particularly used in northern regions.
+The book, which is likely dePaola's best-known work, was published in 1975 and won a Caldecott honor in 1976.
 It was one of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.
+Strega Nona has been challenged or banned in some children's libraries in the United States because it depicts magic and witchcraft in a positive light.

 Plot

-Set in Calabria, in southern Italy, the book focuses on the exploits of Strega Nona.
-She is a sort of wise Woman and witch doctor noted throughout her home village for her numerous successful remedies.
-She helps her fellow villagers with their troubles, most notably by curing headaches, helping single women find husbands, and ridding people of warts.

-Because she is getting old, Strega Nona employs the assistance of a young man named Big Anthony to do the household chores.
-Knowing that he pays little attention, Strega Nona informs Big Anthony of his duties carefully and clearly, adding only one restriction - never to touch her magic pasta pot.
-Big Anthony complies, but one night he secretly observes Strega Nona singing a spell to the magic pasta pot to produce large amounts of cooked spaghetti noodles; the man is impressed, but unfortunately, he fails to notice that she blows kisses to the pot three times to stop the pasta production.
+Strega Nona is a wise woman and witch doctor who lives in Calabria, in southern Italy.
+Because she is getting old, Strega Nona employs a young man named Big Anthony to do household chores.
+One night, Big Anthony observes Strega Nona singing to her magic pasta pot to produce large amounts of pasta, but he fails to notice that she blows three kisses to the pot to stop the pasta production.

-Big Anthony tries to share his discovery with the townsfolk the next day, but he is laughed at and disbelieved.
-He vows to one day impress them by making the pasta pot cook by himself.
-He gets his chance two days later when Strega Nona leaves to visit her friend Strega Amelia and leaves the house in his care.
-The moment she is gone, Big Anthony gets out the pasta pot and successfully conjures up large amounts of pasta, which he then serves to the townsfolk.
-However, since Big Anthony cannot stop the pot from cooking, the spaghetti gradually cover Strega Nona's house and nearly floods the entire town.
-Disaster is averted when Strega Nona returns and immediately blows the three kisses to stop the pot's cooking.
+Big Anthony shares his discovery with the townsfolk the next day, but he is laughed at.
+Two days later, while Strega Nona is visiting her friend Strega Amelia, Big Anthony sings to the pasta pot and successfully conjures up large amounts of pasta, which he serves to the townsfolk.
+Since Big Anthony cannot stop the pot from cooking, however, the pasta gradually covers Strega Nona's house and nearly floods the entire town.
+Disaster is averted when Strega Nona returns and immediately blows the three kisses to stop the pot's cooking; she punishes Big Anthony by making him eat all of the pasta.

-The townsfolk want to lynch Big Anthony, but Strega Nona intervenes, saying "the punishment must fit the crime," and hands a fork to Big Anthony and commands him to eat all of the pasta he has conjured.
-By nightfall, he is stuffed.